malber71/se_project_spots/README.md

 ## Description

 A project to demonstrate proficiency in HTML, CSS, and responsive design.

-Additional functionality has been added to store profile and card data on a remote server as well as manage the information there with POST, PATCH, PUT, and DELETE methods.
+The site allows users to interactively and dynamically add a custom profile picture, add a personal name and description, and add, like, and delete images from the site.
+Functionality has been added to store profile and card data on a remote server as well as manage the information there with POST, PATCH, PUT, and DELETE methods.

+## Feature Highlights

+- Profile editing functionality
+- Add/delete cards
+- Image preview modals
+- Like functionality

+## Suggestions for improvement

+These are suggestions for the site that are outside of the project scope, but would increase functionality and interactivity.

+- Allowing users to edit card information through an additional modal.
+This could be accomplished with PATCH.
+- Currently the text limitation on the server for card caption descrtiptions is 30 characters.
+The site has CSS that handles text overflow.
+The server limit could be increased to allow users to add longer text descriptions.
+Alternatively there could be instruction on implementing custom validation for text greater than 30 characters.
+With the current design users hit a wall at 30 characters without getting an explanation for why they can't enter more text.

 ## Screen Shots